stevanapter/hypertree/README.md

 	collapse:	collapse the tree to the level of the first group.

-	left:		left-rotate the column list F and pick the first column.
+	back:		right-rotate the column list F and pick the first column.

-	right:		right-rotate the column list F and pick the first column.
+	forth:		left-rotate the column list F and pick the first column.

 	swap:		in treetable mode: